This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Common signs and symptoms include the following:

 - A red, warm, swollen area on your skin

 - Bumps or blisters (abscess) that may drain pus

 - Bumpy, raised skin that feels like an orange peel

-- A crackling under your skin when you touch it
+- You feel a crackling under your skin when you touch it.

-- Purple dots or bumps on your skin, or bleeding under your skin
+- You have purple dots or bumps on your skin, or you see bleeding under your skin.

-- New swelling and pain in your legs
+- You have new swelling and pain in your legs.